jupyterlab/extension-examples/commands/README.md

 by the developer).

-To execute that command, you only need access to the _Commands Registry_ in any other parts of application.
+To execute that command, you only need access to the _Commands Registry_ in any other part of the application.
 Then you will need to call the `execute` method of the registry with the unique command id and optionally the arguments.

 ```ts